-A generic drug replaces a brand name drug on the Drug List (or we change the cost sharing tier or add new restrictions to the brand name drug or both)

-- We may remove a brand name drug from our Drug List if we are replacing it with a generic version of the same drug.
-We may decide to keep the brand name drug on our Drug List, but move it to a higher cost-sharing tier or add new restrictions or both when the generic is added. - If a brand name drug you are taking is replaced by a generic or moved to a higher cost-sharing tier, we must give you at least 30 days' advance notice of the change or give you notice of the change and a 30-day refill of your brand name drug. - After you receive notice of the change, you should work with your provider to switch to the generic or to a different drug that we cover. - You or your prescriber can ask us to make an exception and continue to cover the brand name drug for you.
-For information on how to ask for an exception, see Chapter 9.

-Unsafe drugs and other drugs on the Drug List that are withdrawn from the market

-- Sometimes a drug may be deemed unsafe or taken off the market for another reason.
-If this happens, we may immediately remove the drug from the Drug List.
+- A generic drug or interchangeable biosimilar replaces a brand name drug on the "Drug List" (or we change the cost sharing tier or add new restrictions to the brand name drug or both) - We may remove a brand name drug or original biological product from our "Drug List" if we are replacing it with a generic version of the same drug or an interchangeable biosimilar version of the same biological product.
+We may decide to keep the brand name drug or original biological product on our "Drug List," but move it to a higher cost-sharing tier or add new restrictions or both when the generic or interchangeable biosimilar is added. - If a brand name drug or original biological product you are taking is replaced by a generic or interchangeable biosimilar or moved to a higher cost-sharing tier, we must give you at least 30 days' advance notice of the change or give you notice of the change and a 30-day refill of your brand name drug or original biological product. - After you receive notice of the change, you should work with your provider to switch to the generic or interchangeable biosimilar or to a different drug that we cover. - You or your prescriber can ask us to make an exception and continue to cover the brand name drug or original biological product for you.
+For information on how to ask for an exception, see Chapter 9. - Unsafe drugs and other drugs on the "Drug List" that are withdrawn from the market - Sometimes a drug may be deemed unsafe or taken off the market for another reason.
+If this happens, we may immediately remove the drug from the "Drug List."
 If you are taking that drug, we will tell you right away. - Your prescriber will also know about this change and can work with you to find another drug for your condition.

-Other changes to drugs on the Drug List
+• Other changes to drugs on the "Drug List"